cosmosdarwin/cosmosdarwin.github.io/_posts/2018-01-12-create-mixed-reality-models-in-powershell.markdown

 Specifying the exact normal to the surface *per point*, rather than per face, lets the renderer interpolate to achieve smooth [shading](https://en.wikipedia.org/wiki/Shading) despite our relatively low-polygon model.
 In this case, the normal is conveniently along the radial axis, always.
 And the results are surprisingly good:

 ![cylinder-without-shading](/../images/cylinder-without-shading.png)
 ![cylinder-with-shading](/../images/cylinder-with-shading.png)

-*The cylinder without shading, then with shading.*
+*The cylinder without shading, then with shading. n = 20*

 In software packages like Blender, the only pre-made shapes that come included are things like cubes, cylinders, and spheres.
 Everything else is derived from there. `generate-cylinder.ps1` is my first building block.